Kazunobu Mineta

 Kazunobu Mineta (峯田和伸, Mineta Kazunobu) is a Japanese singer-songwriter and actor.
-He is the frontman of the punk rock band Ging Nang Boyz (銀杏BOYZ), formed in 2003 after the breakup his previous band GOING STEADY.
+He is the frontman of the punk rock band Ging Nang Boyz (銀杏BOYZ), formed in 2003 after the breakup of his previous band GOING STEADY.

 Biography

 Born in Yamanobe, Higashimurayama District, Yamagata, Mineta's parents owned and operated the electronics dealership Mineta Denki (峯田電器).
 He graduated from Tateyama Neighbor Primary School (山辺町立山辺小学校), Tateyama Edge Junior High School (山辺町立山辺中学校), Yamagata Civic Commercial High School (山形市立商業高等学校) (where he belonged to the softball club and was in charge of auditing as part of the student council), and Tokyo University of Information Sciences Faculty of Management Information (composer Akio Izutsu was one of his contemporaries).
 Mineta formed the punk rock band GOING STEADY in 1996, which included his high school classmate Murai Mamoru (村井守) on drums.
 The band was signed to Libra Records—part of the larger independent label UK Project—from the release of their first single "You & I" in 1999 until they formed their own label Hatsukoi Moudo Gakuen (初恋妄°C学園) (also a sublabel of UK Project), which released GOING STEADY's fifth single "Wakamonotachi / Youji to Tsuki no Hime" (若者たち / 夜王子と月の姫) and all material from GOING STEADY, Ging Nang Boyz and their related projects thereafter.
 At the peak of their popularity, the band broke up on 15 January 2003, shortly before they were to begin a national tour.

 That year, an Elephant Kashimashi tribute album titled Hanaotoko (花男) was released, and it featured a solo a cappella recording by Mineta under the moniker Ging Nang Boyz (銀杏BOYZ).
 After that, Ginnan Boyz became his band regime, and Mineta is in charge of vocals and guitar.
 On 15 January 2005, the band released two albums simultaneously Kimi to Boku no Dai Sanji Sekai Taisen-teki Renai Kakumei and Door.

 During his solo career, he starred in the film Iden & Tity as the leading character Nakajima.
 In 2002 and 2005, he released two books Mayonaka no Futari-goto and Futari-goto co-authored with the Onanie Machine bassist and vocalist Inomar.
 The DVD version of Futari-goto was also released, and he carries out a wide range of activities as well as music.

 In 2005, he got naked during a live performance in the Rock in Japan Festival 2005, and sent out documents.

 In 2006, Mineta and guitarist Chin Nakamura, as well as four non-celebrity women recruited from their own blog debut as Binkan Dhōnen-tai.
 He released the book "Koi to Taikutsu" with his modified blog.

 Ginnan Boyz's documentary DVD Bokutachi wa Sekai o Kaeru koto ga dekinai. was released on 11 April 2007.
 He later appeared in the role of a pornographic actor in the film version of Gummy-Chocolate-Pine created by Kenji Ohtsuki.